jmbanda/globalhack6/README.md

 ### Pre-prevention:

-Due to the very incomplete and sparse data with only true positive cases provided, we determined that a machine learning model for homlessness prediction is not feasible and an appropiate route to pursue.
-However we provide the next best thing: a questionarie to track people that might need help in the future.
-Our questionarie asks typical HUD questions as well as certain factors determined by Cohen in "Aging and Homelessness." **The Gerontologist** 39 (1999): 5–14.
-This voluntarily filled in questionarie will allow the organizations to keep track of who will need help in the future or is in the verge of losing their home.
+Due to the very incomplete and sparse data with only true positive cases provided, we determined that a machine learning model for homelessness prediction is not feasible and an appropriate route to pursue.
+However we provide the next best thing: a questionnaire to track people that might need help in the future.
+Our questionnaire asks typical HUD questions as well as certain factors determined by Cohen in "Aging and Homelessness." **The Gerontologist** 39 (1999): 5–14.
+This voluntarily filled in questionnaire will allow the organizations to keep track of who will need help in the future or is in the verge of losing their home.

 ## How we built it / Tech Stack: